 Along the way, I was asked by a handful of people what I do for a living.
 Answering with “I’m a writer” is not an easy thing to do.
 In the past, I’ve found it difficult because of the immediate followup question of “Oh.
 What have you written?”
 Of course, by that question, people really mean “What have you published?”
 This year, finally, I have not have my usual tongue-tied dread and have been able to mention the names of several respectable publications.
 And, although the countering response is still, mostly, a polite, smiling blankness, I am content now to simply smile in turn.

 1. With my 2016 reading, I had hoped to do 1 book review per month.
 I managed 7.
 And, though I have at least 3-4 half-written drafts in my files, I dedicated more of my writing time to my own short stories.
 That said, I did start a monthly series on the best short stories I had read online that month.
 Not the same as book reviews but I was writing about literary matters, at least.

 2. I intended to write 1 short story a month in 2016.
-While I did just manage 12 stories through the year, 5 of them were smaller works of flash fiction.
+While I did just manage 12 stories throughout the year, 5 of them were smaller works of flash fiction.
 I did, however, manage to place 8 stories with wonderful publications to whom I am so grateful.
 Some of these even paid me for my stories, which is increasingly rare for “emerging” writers like myself.

 3. I did not make it to an in-person writing conference or workshop in 2016.
 That said, I did complete an online course over a few weeks through a MOOC offered by the University of Iowa’s International Writing Program.
 And, I have started another with them.
 While I did not increase my writing tribe through these self-paced online courses, I have learned from them and been introduced to some wonderful writers and works.